Explodability matters: how realistic neutrino-driven explosions change explosive nucleosynthesis yields: Results: Yields and comparison with previous work

 \subsection{Comparison with PUSH and WH07}

-The WH07 models analyzed in this work are, as mentioned above, the ones from \citet{WH07}, who performed explosive nucleosynthesis calculations using the piston model to simulate the propagation of the shock \citep[see, e.g.,][]{Woosley1995_EvolutionExplosionMassive,Woosley2002_KEPLER_models}.
-In particular, they provide four different explosion models for each progenitor: (i,ii) they set the mass cut to be either the edge of the iron core or the point where the specific entropy per baryon is 4; (iii,iv) they set the explosion energy (i.e. the kinetic energy at the ejecta at infinity) to be 1.4, or 2.4 B.
+As mentioned above, the WH07 models analyzed in this work include those from \citet{WH07}, who performed explosive nucleosynthesis calculations using the piston model to simulate shock propagation \citep[see, e.g.,][]{Woosley1995_EvolutionExplosionMassive,Woosley2002_KEPLER_models}.
+In particular, they provide four different explosion models for each progenitor: (i, ii) setting the mass cut at either the iron core edge or where the specific entropy per baryon is 4; (iii, iv) setting the explosion energy (i.e., kinetic energy of the ejecta at infinity) to 1.4 or 2.4 B.

-We compare our results to the set that has an explosion energy of 1.4 B and the mass cut set to the point where the specific entropy per baryon is 4, which roughly coincides with the Si/O interface.
-The reason is that, as can be seen in Figure~\ref{fig:expl_ene_obs}, the explosion energy we obtain for all of the WH07 progenitors is smaller than 2.0 B, and therefore 1.4 B is a more reasonable choice.
-We stress again that for these widely used nucleosynthesis yields, the explosion energy is usually treated as a free parameter, and is usually set to some fixed value for all of the progenitors, which is, of course, nonphysical as discussed in the previous section.
-The mass cut is instead chosen to be the Si/O interface since, as it has extensively been shown \citep{Boccioli2024_FEC+_SiO,Vartanyan2021_Binary_stars_SiO_interface,Boccioli2023_explodability,Lentz2015_3D,Summa2016_prog_dependence_vertex,Vartanyan2018_2D_revival_fittest,Ertl2016_explodability,Wang2022_prog_study_ram_pressure,Tsang2022_ML_explodability}, the accretion of this interface through the shock often corresponds to the onset of the explosion, and therefore its location roughly corresponds to the mass of the remnant \citep{Boccioli2024_remnant,Liu2021_remnant_LMG,Raithel2018_remnant_mass,Patton2020_popsynth_prescription}.
+We compare our results to WH07 models with a 1.4 B explosion energy and mass cut at a specific entropy per baryon of 4, (roughly the Si/O interface) because, as seen in Fig.~\ref{fig:expl_ene_obs}, our explosion energies for all the WH07 progenitors are lower than 2.0 B. We stress again that these widely used nucleosynthesis yields treat explosion energy as a free parameter and is usually fixed for all progenitors, which is, of course, nonphysical as discussed in the previous section.
+We only compare to the WH07 set where the mass cut is set to the Si/O interface since, as it has extensively been shown \citep{Boccioli2024_FEC+_SiO,Vartanyan2021_Binary_stars_SiO_interface,Boccioli2023_explodability,Lentz2015_3D,Summa2016_prog_dependence_vertex,Vartanyan2018_2D_revival_fittest,Ertl2016_explodability,Wang2022_prog_study_ram_pressure,Tsang2022_ML_explodability}, the accretion of this interface through the shock often corresponds to the onset of the explosion, and therefore its location roughly corresponds to the remnant mass \citep{Boccioli2024_remnant,Liu2021_remnant_LMG,Raithel2018_remnant_mass,Patton2020_popsynth_prescription}.